President Zachary Taylor

 Buried: Zachary Taylor National Cemetery, near Louisville, Kentucky

-In 1845, Texas was granted statehood (see The Republic of Texas).
-Mexico disputed lands along the new state border, and President James K. Polk ordered Taylor and his troops into the contested area.
+In 1845, following the short-lived Republic of Texas, Texas was annexed and simultaneously granted statehood, which served only to exacerbate tensions between the United States and Mexico.
+Mexico City viewed with grave concern the U.S. expansion into northern Mexico as President James K. Polk (11th U.S. President) gradually implemented the doctrine of Manifest Destiny at the expense of Mexican lands.
+There had been existing disputed lands along the new state border, and now President James K. Polk ordered Taylor and his troops into the contested area.
 After winning two decisive encounters, Taylor triumphed over overwhelming odds in a battle against the Mexican Gen. Santa Anna at Buena Vista.
 "Old Rough and Ready" as Taylor was known, became a national hero.

 On May 8, 1846, General Zachary Taylor defeated a detachment of the Mexican army in a two-day battle at Palo Alto and Resaca de la Palma on May 8, 1846.
 The Battle of Buena Vista was won by the United States on February 23, 1847.
-General Zachary Taylor was the commander of American troops in this victory over Mexican General Antonio Lopez de Santa Anna.
-Santa Anna was well-known for his Alamo conquest of 1836.
+General Zachary Taylor was the commander of American troops in this victory over Mexican General Santa Anna, who well-known for his Alamo conquest of 1836.

 Like his rider, Zachary Taylor’s horse became a national hero.
 Praised for his bravery in battle, “Old Whitey” became the subject of portraits, poetry, and music.
 When Taylor became President in 1850, the horse was allowed to graze on the White House lawn.